 Maintaining up-to-date documentation in a changing environment can be burdensome.

-Audit Technique:
+Audit Technique

-Examine the documented information, verify revision control, and conduct interviews to ascertain that the information is actively used.
+Examine the documented information, verify revision control, and conduct interviews to ascertain that the information is actively used. - Impact of the Context on the ISMS

 Confirm that the organisation’s context has been used to inform the design and implementation of the ISMS.